cloud-gov/cg-site/_kbarticles/2024-03-25-monitoring-app-metrics.md

 Logs containining these application metrics are already ingested into the [Elasticsearch/Kibana instance for customer logs][kibana prod].
 Furthermore, there are already built-in visualizations and dashboards for viewing these metrics for your applications.

-To view the dashboard for application metrics, follow these steps:
+To view the dashboards for application metrics, follow these steps:

 1. Log in to [Kibana][kibana prod].
 1. Click `Dashboard` in the bookmark links at the top of the page.